The primary pain from an ACL tear is usually felt deep inside the knee, often accompanied by swelling and instability.

 Not all ACL tears are created equal when it comes to pain intensity and location:

-- Complete tears often result in severe sharp pain initially with rapid swelling and significant instability sensation.
+- Complete tears often result in severe sharp pain initially with rapid swelling and a significant instability sensation.

 Recognizing these differences helps healthcare providers decide on appropriate treatment plans quickly.